Models of Opinion Dynamics with Random Parametrisation: Introduction

+The main distinction concerning the long term dynamics is whether polarisation takes place, i.e. whether there is a tendency to a tie, leaving the society in a state of conflict, or whether there is a tendency towards a macroscopic majority in favour of one of the alternatives.
+These long term dynamics are easy to determine for the Galam model: suppose there is an initial majority in favour of one of the alternatives.
+Then the long term tendency is towards a unanimous majority in favour of the same alternative.
+Convergence is faster, the larger the size $r$ of the discussion groups is.

+To make the model produce qualitatively different behaviour, a number of generalisations have been proposed.
+Using different versions of this model, attempts have been made to predict the outcome of elections and referenda in the works \cite{Lehir,Gal2017b,Gal2018}.
+One of the generalisations of the basic model is the introduction of a tendency to contrarianism, which manifests as the possibility of rejecting the local majority in favour of the contrary alternative.
+These models were first studied in \cite{Gal2002,Gal2004}.
+Contrarian tendencies have been studied extensively by other authors using different models, see e.g.\! \cite{TM2013,BR2015,GC2017,LHL2017,Ham2018}.

-In \cite{TG2022}, a local flip model was introduced with flips against the majority where the likelihood of the flip depends on the magnitude of the majority.
+In this tradition of generalisations of the Galam model of opinion dynamics, the so called local flip model with flips against the majority where the likelihood of the flip depends on the magnitude of the majority was introduced in \cite{TG2022}.
 This model allows us to study scenarios where individuals are guided by the opinions of the others in their local groups -- albeit not necessarily in a positive sense.
 It could be the case that small majorities are not particularly persuasive: individuals may not accept such close outcomes as sufficiently authoritative.
 Or it could be that particularly large, close to unanimous, majorities are distasteful to some individuals and induce resistance to the majority decision.
 These two scenarios were called the `vertical' and `horizontal frame', respectively, in \cite{TG2022}.
 These are aspects which could not be explored using previous models of binary opinion dynamics, and they shed some new light on several social phenomena triggered by one or a few individuals acting against larger local majorities.

 Let $r\in\IN$ be the size of the local discussion groups.
 Given a current proportion $p\in\left[0,1\right]$ of the overall population favouring alternative $A$, the proportion in favour after the next round of discussions is given by the update function.
 The general update function of the local flip model is